SheffieldML/GPy/doc/source/tuto_creating_new_kernels.rst

 The partial derivative matrix is, in this case, comes out as an :math:`n \times q` np.array.  ::

     def gradients_X(self,dL_dK,X,X2):
-        """derivative of the likelihood matrix with respect to X, calculated using dK_dX""" if X2 is None: X2 = X dist2 = np.square((X-X2.T)/self.lengthscale)
+        """derivative of the likelihood with respect to X, calculated using dL_dK*dK_dX""" if X2 is None: X2 = X dist2 = np.square((X-X2.T)/self.lengthscale)